yjbanov/infra/README.md

   | led edit -pa git_ref='refs/pull/99999/head' \
   | led edit -pa git_url='https://github.com/flutter/flutter' \
   | led edit -pa shard='foo' \
-  | led edit -pa subshards='["0","1","2_last"]' \
   | led edit -pa subshard='1' \
   | led launch
 ```

-(NOTE: currently specifying `subshards` will append the subshards to the existing
-subshard list of the builder; if the builder already has enough shards, you can
-omit this argument)

 ## Forcing the propagation of these configurations